don’t bother me please

 and sometimes it is cruel,

 i judging a man deaf ‘cause he doesn't have ears

 as if i was judging the surface without knowing the depth.

 if i had any truth, if i was christian mussulman

 i would judge some mistake in the other ones,

 i would want to save their souls or lose them…

-but i haven’t religion or moral,
+but i have no religion or moral,

 neither political thoughts,